After acquiring a masters degree in sustainability, Sustainable Sue worked & now writes to help create change in U.S. business practices.

 Alternatives to Gas-Powered Leaf Blowers

-One of the best things homeowners can do for their neighborhoods is to start using an alternative method of dealing with leaves, other than gas powered leaf blowers (to set an example), then share the results with the neighbors.
+One of the best things homeowners can do for their neighborhoods is to start using an alternative method of dealing with leaves (to set an example), then share the results with the neighbors.
 Here are several alternatives to choose from, with their pros and cons.

-Electric Leaf Blowers: By replacing the use of gas, electric leaf blowers preserve air quality by reducing toxic pollutants that result from gas exhaust.
+Electric leaf blowers preserve air quality by reducing toxic pollutants that result from gas exhaust.
 They are also somewhat quieter.
 They do use electricity, however, and are limited by the length of the electric cord, typically 100 ft.
 Hence, they raise the electric bill and are only good for small landscapes, not large ones.

-Electric Leaf Vacuum/Mulchers: The air blow from some leaf blowers is directional and can be reversed to become a vacuum, instead.
+The air blow from some leaf blowers is directional and can be reversed to make it a vacuum, instead.
 The vacuum has an attachment that catches and mulches leaves as they are sucked up.
-It gives great control over placement of leaves, eliminates exhaust and particulate air pollution problems, and is reportedly 50-70% quieter than gas-powered leaf blowers.
+It gives great control over the placement of leaves, eliminates exhaust and particulate air pollution problems, and is reportedly 50–70% quieter than gas-powered leaf blowers.
 It still uses electricity, however, so is difficult to use for larger landscapes.

-Yard Sweepers: Hand-powered sweepers with a debris catch basin are quiet and pollution free.
-They take less energy than the rake and broom method, but are equally as effective.
+Hand-powered sweepers with a debris catch basin are quiet and pollution free.
+They take less energy than the rake and broom method but are equally as effective.
 Most can be used on both concrete and grass.
 Home Depot sells a Gleason brand sweeper, and Ace Hardware sells sweepers too, as does Amazon.
 Cons?
 You still have to push the thing.

-Lawnmowers: Many lawnmowers also have the ability to mulch and vacuum leaves and small yard debris.
+Many lawnmowers also have the ability to mulch and vacuum leaves and small yard debris.
 This alternative is great for nourishing the lawn with natural mulch.
-There are both electric and hand propulsion mowers that do not pollute the air, are much quieter than leaf blowers, and are often cheaper too.
-One company is making a specially shaped, large bag for leaf collection that fits all motorized lawn mowers.
+There are both electric and hand propulsion mowers that do not pollute the air, are much quieter than leaf blowers and are often cheaper too.
+One company is making a specially shaped, large bag for leaf collection that fits all motorized lawnmowers.

 Many homeowners use the rationale that it's unsightly to leave mulch on the lawn, no matter how healthy it is for the lawn.
 If they/you really don't like the noise and smell of gas, though, isn't the temporary unsightliness worth it?

-On the other hand, some landscape maintenance companies, themselves, don't like changing habits and will resist a homeowner's attempts to get them to stop using gas-powered blowers.
-In that case, homeowners can counteract it by buying a mulching lawnmower of their own, and requiring the landscaper/s to use it as part of the contract.
+Even landscape maintenance companies don't like changing habits and will often resist a homeowner's attempts to get them to stop using gas-powered blowers.
+Homeowners can counteract that by buying a mulching lawnmower of their own and requiring the landscaper/s to use it as part of the contract.